CSC-3380-Spring-2024/bark/README.md

 - Scan the QR code displayed in the terminal, Or open it within your favorite mobile simulator

-If u want access to firebase to see the backend working, email rferre5@lsu.edu for access
+If you would like access to firebase to see our backend working, please email rferre5@lsu.edu for access.